gigatskhondia/gigala/README.md

 To keep up to date with the project please check [Gigala](https://www.facebook.com/GigaTsk) page.

-#### [Contact](https://www.facebook.com/GigaTsk) me if you are interested in any of my solutions.
-I can scale, tailor and optimize them to your project!
+#### [Contact](https://www.facebook.com/GigaTsk) me if you are interested in investing in my research or adapting my solutions to your project.

 Do you like the project?
 Star me to support it!